-When you’re evaluating your idea, you’ll probably need to analyse data to find out whether your idea is viable.
-Quantitative usability testing can help with this, producing UX analysis reports to demonstrate likely web traffic, pages visited, user flow and exit pages.
+When you’re evaluating your idea, you’ll probably need to analyze data to find out whether your idea is viable.
+Quantitative usability testing can help with this, producing UX analysis reports to demonstrate likely web traffic, pages visited, user flow, and exit pages.

-These key UX metrics can help you to understand user behaviour and how your new idea is likely to perform in the real world.
+These key UX metrics can help you to understand user behavior and how your new idea is likely to perform in the real world.

 Predictive Heatmap Tools

-Predictive analytic heatmapping tools such as Dragonfly AI have become essential in the elaboration stage of the creative process.
-Heatmap tools can help you to evaluate the saliency of your design, understanding how user attention will be attracted by your design and where distractions might lie.
-This can help you to optimise your design without the need for time-consuming user test cycles.
+Predictive analytic heat mapping tools such as Dragonfly AI have become essential in the elaboration stage of the creative process.
+Heatmap tools can help you to evaluate the saliency of your design, and understand how user attention will be attracted by your design and where distractions might lie.
+This can help you to optimize your design without the need for time-consuming user test cycles.

 Artificial intelligence is already used in many different areas of industry, including digital marketing and graphic design.
 Here are some of the ways that AI is used across the creative industries.